Skip to content

 Program Benefits

-• Core courses include cyber defense, mobile and digital forensics, cyber criminology and more.
+• Core courses include cyber threat intelligence, mobile forensics, cyber criminology and more.

-• Get hands-on experience with the department’s Center for the Analysis and Prevention of Crime.
+• Gain hands-on experience with the department’s Center for the Analysis and Prevention of Crime.

-• You will learn how to identify solutions to local and global cyber threats while mastering legal, ethical, and policy issues associated with crime.
+• Learn how to identify solutions to local and global cyber threats while mastering legal, ethical and policy issues associated with crime.

 Opportunities for Growth in Every Sector